SaitoTech/saito-lite/docs/how_saito_stops_attacks.md

 The "scalability trilemma" exists in blockchains with monolithic security functions, such as proof-of-work and proof-of-stake.
 In these networks any reduction in revenue to miners or stakers lowers security, because only miners and stakers are providing security to the network.

-Saito does not have a monolithic security function: the routing network controls the distribution of "work" flowing into the network, cryptographic signatures prevent the "orphaning" of this work by attackers, and the miner-led payment lottery enforces the cost of attacking the chain.
-Redirecting fees from miners to routing nodes incentivizes decentralization while paying directly for network scaling.
-There are many situations in which this shift explicitly increases overall network security.
+Saito does not have a monolithic security function: the routing network controls the distribution of "work" flowing into the network, cryptographic signatures prevent the "orphaning" of this work by attackers, and the miner-led payment lottery enforces payment-for-work so that attackers must always lose money censoring the chain.
+Redirecting fees from miners to routing nodes very clearly promotes decentralization and throughput.
+In Saito there are many situations in which this shift explicitly increases security as well.

-For those who understand the Saito mechanism, a self-evident example of this can be seen in the analysis of a shift in PAYSPLIT from 1.0 (all money to miners) to 0.5 (a division in payments between mining and routing nodes).
-The ability of the routing network to dynamically increase the cost-of-attack to specific nodes by routing transactions away from them provide another, unrelated but optional, security mechanism that grows in importance as the network grows more decentralized.
+For those who understand the Saito mechanism, a self-evident example of this can be seen in a shiftoff PAYSPLIT from 1.0 (all money to miners) to 0.5 (a division in payments between mining and routing nodes).
+The ability of the routing network to control the flow of "work" to nodes in the network acts as another independent security function that can compensate for gains / losses in the cost-of-attack of specific nodes in the network.

 ## 9. OTHER ATTACKS